 [slide 2]

 So I’ll start with a brief background of what AMD or Age-Related Macular Degeneration is.
-AMD is a common degenerative disorder that affects the central retina of those over 50 years old.
-It is the leading cause of blindness in several populations.
-The disease is characterised by the accumulation of fatty deposits called drusens in the central retina.
-The effect of that accumulation is that your vision becomes impaired as shown in this figure here.
-It primarily exists in three forms - early, intermediate and late AMD.
+AMD is a common degenerative disorder that affects the central retina of those over 50 years old and is the leading cause of blindness in several populations.
+The disease is characterised by the accumulation of fatty deposits called drusens in the central retina which results in vision impairment as shown in this figure here.
+It primarily exists in three forms dependening on the age of onset - early, intermediate and late AMD.

 [slide 3]

-So the different forms of AMD are characterised by the size and accumulation of drusen in the retina.
-In the figure above, you can see the gradual increase in the size of drusen depending on the severity of the disease.
+The different forms of AMD are characterised by the size and accumulation of drusen in the retina.
+In the figure above, you can see the gradual increase in drusen size with disease severity.

 Early AMD is characterised by the presence of small or intermediate drusens (small = less than 63 microns; intermediate = 63 microns - 125 microns) in the retina.
 Note that small drusens are frequently observed in patients over 50 years old and can represent an epiphemenon of aging.